If you’re wondering how to grow your Pinterest traffic then it’s time you understand how to use Pinterest analytics.

 As always I prefer to view link clicks but each metric is telling in it’s own way.

-Link click rate is going to ebb and flow over time so this isn’t something you should obsess over month to month.
+Outbound click rate is going to ebb and flow over time so this isn’t something you should obsess over month to month.

 Try to find a correlation between your content you published during that time and ask yourself what could have changed between then and when your rate was higher.